aragon/developer-portal/docs/osx/03-reference-guide/03-reference-guide/framework/plugin/setup/PluginSetupProcessor.md

 | `initData`          | `bytes`                                           | The initialization data to be passed to upgradeable contracts when the update is applied              |
 | `preparedSetupData` | `struct IPluginSetup.PreparedSetupData`           | The data struct containing the array of helper contracts and permissions that the setup has prepared. |

-_The list of `_params.setupPayload.currentHelpers` has to be specified in the same order as they were returned from previous setups preparation steps (the latest `prepareInstallation` or `prepareUpdate` step that has happend) on which the update is prepared for._
+_The list of `_params.setupPayload.currentHelpers` has to be specified in the same order as they were returned from previous setups preparation steps (the latest `prepareInstallation` or `prepareUpdate` step that has happened) on which the update is prepared for._

 ### external function applyUpdate